Groundhog Day (musical): London revival (2023)

 The musical was revived at The Old Vic in London with Karl reprising the role of Phil Connors with previews beginning on 20 May 2023, with a press night on 8 June running for a limited run until 12 August 2023.
 The staging of the production had become simplified due to the removal of the revolving stage and the production featured new revisions and choreography by Lizzi Gee.
 The cast also included Tanisha Spring as Rita and Andrew Langtree (reprising his role from the original 2016 London cast) as Ned Ryerson.
-Due to huge public demand and rave reviews, the production extended by an additional week, through to 19 August 2023.
+The production extended by an additional week, through to 19 August 2023.

 On 17 August 2023, it was revealed that the production had become the highest-grossing production in the Old Vic's history attracting 90,000 audience members during its run (following the 65,000 during the original 2016 run).
 It was nominated for Best Musical Revival at the 2024 Laurence Olivier Awards.